 Sallie Mae: Graduate school loans for health professions are available through Sallie Mae.
 Sallie Mae loans cover 100% of school expenses and offer low fixed and variable rates.
 There are also multiple repayment options to fit your needs.

-Discover: Not just a credit card company, Discover offers health professions loans, which have low fixed and variable rates as well as no fees.
+Discover: Not just a credit card company, Discover Health Professions Loans offer a choice of fixed or variable interest rate and no fees.
 You can even receive rewards for getting good grades in school.
-You can check Discover student loan rates at our partner site Credible.
+You can check Discover student loan rates here.

 Citizens Bank: Med school students can get health professional student loans through Citizens Bank.
 Its loans feature fixed and variable rates that are competitive and it offers flexible repayment options.
 You can check Citizens Bank student loan rates at our partner site Credible.